-A native Texan and licensed psychiatrist, Dr. Martinez is the fifth executive director and the first Hispanic to lead the Hogg Foundation for Mental Health since its creation in 1940.
-The foundation’s grants and programs support mental health services, research, policy analysis and public education projects in Texas.
-As chief executive officer, he oversees the vision, mission, goals, strategic planning and day to day operations of the foundation.
-The Hogg Foundation is part of the Division of Diversity and Community Engagement at The University of Texas at Austin.
-Dr. Martinez holds an appointment of Associate Vice-President within the division; he is also a clinical professor with an appointment in the university’s School of Social Work; and holds an adjunct professor appointment at The University of Texas Health Science Center at San Antonio School of Medicine’s Department of Psychiatry.
-His academic interests include minority health, health disparities, and workforce issues.
+A native Texan and licensed psychiatrist, Dr. Octavio N. Martinez, Jr. is the fifth Executive Director to lead the Hogg Foundation for Mental Health since its creation in 1940 at The University of Texas at Austin, where he oversees the vision, mission, goals, strategic planning and day-to-day operations of the foundation.
+Dr. Martinez holds an appointment of Senior Associate Vice President within the university’s Division of Diversity and Community Engagement; he is also a clinical professor in the university’s School of Social Work; and holds an adjunct professor appointment at The University of Texas Health Science Center at San Antonio School of Medicine’s Department of Psychiatry.
+His academic interests include minority health, health disparities and workforce issues.

-In 2015, Dr. Martinez was inducted into The Philosophical Society of Texas and received the 2015 Texas Society of Psychiatric Physicians award in Psychiatric Excellence.
+In 2017, Dr. Martinez was named a Distinguished Alumnus by his high school: Stephen F. Austin High School in Austin, Texas.
+He is a recipient of the 2015 Psychiatric Excellence Award from the Texas Society of Psychiatric Physicians.
+He also received the National Alliance on Mental Illness Texas 2015 Mental Health Professional of the Year Award and was inducted into The Philosophical Society of Texas in 2015.
 He was awarded a Shining Lights Award for Excellence in Hispanic Mental Health Advocacy and Leadership in 2012 by the National Resource Center for Hispanic Mental Health and he is a recipient of the 2008 Adolph Meyer, M.D.
 Research Award in recognition of contributions in minority health and efforts to improve the mental health of all citizens regardless of socioeconomic status by The Center for Health Care Services.
-Dr. Martinez is licensed to practice medicine in Texas and North Carolina and is a diplomate of the American Board of Psychiatry and Neurology.
+Dr. Martinez is licensed to practice medicine in Texas and North Carolina.

 Before entering medical school, Dr. Martinez worked in commercial real estate, banking, and finance.
 As a commercial real estate banker in Austin, Texas, he managed business parks, office buildings, and large tracts of commercial real estate.
 He has a master’s degree in public health from Harvard University’s School of Public Health, a doctor’s degree in medicine from Baylor College of Medicine, and master’s and bachelor’s degrees in business administration with a concentration in finance from The University of Texas at Austin.
 He was Chief Resident during his psychiatric training at the University of Texas Health Science Center at San Antonio and is an alumnus of The Commonwealth Fund/Harvard University Fellowship in Minority Health Policy at Harvard Medical School.